cgdog/myblog/readme.txt

-this is a readme txt from lei.
+this is a readme txt from lei xin yue.